-“The salesmen are very specifically trained to separate you from your money,” says Jeff Bartlett, deputy editor of auto content at Consumer Reports.
+“The salesmen are very specifically trained to separate you from your money,” says Jeff Bartlett, Consumer Reports’ managing editor for cars.
 “This is a skill they practice daily, whereas the average car buyer buys a car every five years or so.
 This isn’t a fair fight.”

 1. Playing out the clock

-Some car salesmen “use time as a tool,” says Bartlett.
-They’ll draw out the process until you’re tired and hungry, “which weakens you,” he says.
+Some car salespeople use time as a tool, says Bartlett.
+They’ll draw out the process until you’re tired and hungry, which weakens you.

-Your strategy: Set the pace by saying something like, “I’m here for a test drive.
-Tomorrow, I’ll come back and talk numbers,” advises Bartlett.
+Your strategy: When you do arrive at a dealership, immediately set the pace of the process by saying something like, “I’m here for a test drive.
+Tomorrow, I’ll come back and talk numbers.”

-Shop around before you visit the showroom.
-When you do hit the dealership, don’t let yourself be taken hostage.
-Say: “Give us your best price …,” Bartlett says.
-Then, if the salesperson offers to go back and forth negotiating with his manager, tell him to knock himself out and text or email you the results.
+When you return to the dealership ready to make a purchase, don’t let yourself be taken hostage.
+Say: “Give us your best price.”
+Then, if the salesperson offers to go back and forth negotiating with their manager, tell them to text or email you the results.

 2. Psychological profiling

 Car sales staff receive extensive training about how to break down the needs and vulnerabilities of prospective customers.
 Their quick assessment of customers can help them tap into scripted questions to lead the process.

 “Car salespeople are very specifically trained in how to persuade people,” Bartlett says.
 “You’ll want to understand not only what you want, but your weak spots.”